-Concepts of Physics is designed to serve as a broad foundation using simple situations to answer questions involving physics in the everyday world, covering topics such as motion, force, energy, thermodynamics, optics, electricity and magnetism.
+This course is designed to serve as a broad foundation using simple situations to answer questions involving physics in the everyday world, covering topics such as motion, force,and energy .
 Algebra is used to develop, test and explain models of phenomena to which the student has been exposed.
 This course is designed for the student who has a strong background in science and math.